Surface-supplied diving skills: Tending the working diver

-Preparation for transfer of the divers under pressure

 Operation of the closed bell gas panel

 The bellman is responsible for the operation of the bell gas panel.
 This includes switching between surface supplied gas delivered via the bell umbilical to on-board gas stored in high pressure gas cylinders racked around the bell.
 The default gas supply is from the surface, but the on-board supply must be used if the surface supply fails for any reason, or there is reason to suspect that it may be contaminated or the mix is wrong for the depth, and may be hypoxic or hyperoxic.
 The bell gas panel may also be used to clear water from the bell through the hatch of a closed bell if the level is too high, and to produce bubble signals in the event of voice communications failure.